rchung95/PokedexVueJs/README.md

 - ~~Add in the CSVtoJSON code~~
 - ~~Move jsons to another file~~
 - Refactor code more
-- Upload to a server liek digital ocean or heroku
+- Upload to a server like digital ocean or heroku

 Will add more if I can think of anything.